Review: Volkswagen Eos (2006 – 2015)

 The Eos 2.0 TFSI 200 has the sweetest engine, the nicest transmission, the stiffest body, the finest handling and the best rear legroom of the lot.

 The real joy is it's the one and only coupe cabrio that actually goes and drives like a sportscar rather than merely look like one.
-And, as an added bonus, it even has offers electric sliding sunroof when you have the top up.
+And, as an added bonus, it even offers an electric sliding sunroof when you have the top up.

 What does a Volkswagen Eos (2006 – 2015) cost?Get a finance quote with CarMoney